rustfoundation/safety-critical-rust-consortium-rfcs/README.md

   1. A subcommittee member raises what they believe to be a blocking concern on the RFC.
 See [Blocking concern process] for the details.
 If the blocking concern cannot be resolved through that process, proceed to the next stage.
-  2. The subcommitee chair is empowered to make a final decision, but should consult with the the leadership team before doing so.
+  2. The subcommittee chair is empowered to make a final decision, but should consult with the the leadership team before doing so.

-The decision on which camp a decision falls into is the responsiblity of the subcommittee chair, although they should consult with the leadership team if there's doubt raised on the RFC.
+The decision on which camp a decision falls into is the responsibility of the subcommittee chair, although they should consult with the leadership team if there's doubt raised on the RFC.